c410-f3r/c410-f3r.github.io/content/thoughts/my-contributions-to-the-rust-project/index.md

 <h4 class="is-4 subtitle">1.
 Attributes in formal function parameter position</h4>

-More-or-less like a introduction to the internals of the project, [https://github.com/rust-lang/rust/issues/60406] wasn't very difficult to implement because all necessary pieces were already available for utilization.
+More-or-less like an introduction to the internals of the project, [https://github.com/rust-lang/rust/issues/60406] wasn't very difficult to implement because all necessary pieces were already available for utilization.

 ```rust
 // Snippet extracted from the Juniper project